Ramsgate Airport: 1952–68

-On 1 May 1954, Air Kruise was taken over by Britavia, which also owned Aquila Airways and Silver City Airways, but kept its separate identity.
-In 1958, Air Kruise was absorbed into Silver City.
-Hugh Kennard, joint managing director of Silver City, formed Aircraft Engineering and Maintenance Ltd (AEM) at Ramsgate.The company overhauled aircraft engine gearboxes, hydraulic systems and instruments.
+In 1962 Cormorant Aviation began offering pleasure flights in a Piper PA22 Tri-Pacer G-ARCB often piloted by Paul Horsting who later became Cathay Pacific's international operations manager, piloting the record-breaking inaugural trans polar flight non stop from New York to Hong Kong in 1998.

 As of 2011, AEM is known as Aviation Engineering & Maintenance Ltd and is a part of Rio Tinto Zinc.
 By 1960, AEM assembled the first Champion Tri-Traveller aircraft in the UK, G-APYT, at Ramsgate.
 Further Tri-Travellers were also assembled at Ramsgate.

 In 1963, Chrisair were operating de Havilland Dragon G-ADDI from Ramsgate for pleasure flights.
 In March 1965, Kennard formed Invicta International Airlines, based at Manston Airport, but with a head office based at Ramsgate.

-Ramsgate Airport closed in 1968.
+Aircraft stored at Ramsgate included Hugh Kennard's personal Miles Messenger G-AHZS and Wing Commander Presland's Auster Autocrat G-AGXV "Pamela".